Abhi673/Loan-site/README.md

 ## Run Following commands to Test application locally in your device

-In the project directory, we have frontend-react and backend-node directory which are specific to frontend and backend applications respectively:
+In the project directory, we have frontend and backend directory which are specific to frontend and backend applications respectively:

 ### To run frontend :